renatoathaydes/osgi-run/ipojo-plugin/README.md

 apply plugin: 'ipojo'
 ```

-Now, when the ``jar`` task runs, the IPojo Plugin will add IPojo metadata to it automatically.
+Now, when the ``jar`` task runs, the IPojo Plugin will add IPojo metadata to the jars automatically.

 > Currently, it only works with annotation-based configuration (XML is not yet supported).